CATEGORY HUB

 ORESHKA SEEDS — INSIGHT

-Each sub-collection has its own dedicated page with variety comparisons, climate zone data, and germination guides.
-The growing guides section below links to 12 species-specific articles — the largest article library of any family in the Oreshka catalogue.
+Each sub-collection has its own dedicated page with variety comparisons, germination instructions, and climate zone data.
+The growing guides section links to 12 species-specific articles — the largest article library of any family in the Oreshka catalogue.

 ORESHKA SEEDS — EXPERT NOTE

 All tree seeds are fresh-harvested from verified parent trees with documented origin.
-Conifer seeds are cold-stratified and germination-tested at 5°C before dispatch — typical results 65 to 90% across tested batches.
+Conifer seeds are cold-stratified at 5°C, fruit tree seeds are warm-stratified at 20°C then cold-stratified at 4°C — germination tested per batch, typical results 65 to 92% depending on species.
 About our collection →

 Frequently asked